 “I am permanently opening the Strait of Hormuz.
 I am doing it for them, also – and the World,” Trump said on April 15.
 He claimed that China had allegedly agreed not to send weapons to Iran and that China is “very happy,” although it was never confirmed whether the Asian country was helping Iran.

-As of April 17, the strait is open to commercial vehicles, however according to CNN, its opening is under very specific conditions.
+On April 17, the strait was reported to be open to commercial vessels, however according to CNN, its opening was under very specific conditions.

 An Iranian-backed media outlet, Mizan News Agency, said that entry to the strait would be “limited, fee-based, and managed by Iran” and “in coordination with the armed forces.”